jacob-h-barrow/Competitive-Programming-Resources/README.md

 ## Why Care
 - The industry has already mentioned an upper limit on model attrition: even with increased model parameters and better hypertuning
 - This may be God's Jacob Ladder boundary... symbolic reasoning could be our CS barrier.
 It may be unobtainable
+  - For all of the benefits true, general purpose symbolic reasoning could bring.
+I actually pray its unobtainable.
+This would make it easier for everyone.

 ## Gist
 - Studying CP approaches may be MORE important than ever before